Rev limiter

 Rev limiters are pre-set by the engine manufacturer.
-There are also aftermarket units where a separate controller is installed using a custom RPM setting.
-A limiter prevents a vehicle's engine from being pushed beyond the manufacturer's limit known as the redline (literally the red line marked on the tachometer).
+There are also aftermarket units where a separate controller is installed using a custom rpm setting.
+A limiter prevents a vehicle's engine from being pushed beyond the manufacturer's limit, known as the redline (literally the red line marked on the tachometer).
 At some point beyond the redline, engine damage may occur.

 Operation

-Limiters usually work by shutting off a component necessary for the combustion processes to occur.
+Limiters usually work by shutting off a component necessary for the combustion processes to occur, whether it be fuel, air or spark.
 Compression-ignition engines use mechanical governors or limiters to shut off electronic fuel injectors.
 A spark-ignition engine may also shut off fuel or stop the spark ignition and some just reduce the engine's power by changing the spark timing.

-In the case of an automatic transmission in "drive" mode, the engine RPM stays safely within the range that the transmission chooses.
+In the case of an automatic transmission in "drive" mode, the engine rpm stays safely within the range that the transmission chooses.
 Only when over revving the engine in "park", "neutral" or "manual" modes is there any need for a rev limiter.
-These vehicles often do not include a tachometer.
-Without this gauge, the redline cannot be seen but there is so little risk of excessive engine speed with fully automatic transmissions that engine RPM is not a concern.
+These vehicles often did not include a tachometer until the turn of the millennium.
+Without this gauge, the redline cannot be seen but there is so little risk of excessive engine speed with fully automatic transmissions that engine rpm is not a concern.

-However, with a manual transmission engine RPM can redline in "neutral", or by shifting to a higher gear too late, or by shifting to a lower gear too early.
-In the case of "neutral" or shifting up too late, a rev limiter can easily keep engine RPM below the redline.
+However, with a manual transmission engine rpm can redline in "neutral", or by shifting to a higher gear too late, or by shifting to a lower gear too early.
+In the case of "neutral" or shifting up too late, a rev limiter can easily keep engine rpm below the redline.

 If a manual transmission is shifted down too early, the speed of the vehicle will drive the engine over the redline.
-In this case, a rev limiter will cut engine power but it cannot prevent the engine's RPM from going beyond the redline.
+In this case, a rev limiter will cut engine power but it cannot prevent the engine's rpm from going beyond the redline.